gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Which is what?" the bosun demanded.

-Thomas tapped a finger against his temple.
+Thomas tapped a finger against his forehead.
 "Your eyes.
 Both of them."
 Erileine thought of the Hett she had seen in the sedan chair in Forecastle, but said nothing.